dbilanoski/cheat-sheets/software-deployment-and-imaging/fog-project.md

 Detailed instructions available in the [official documentation](https://docs.fogproject.org/en/latest/getting_started/deploy_an_image.html).

-## Transfering and archiving images
+## Transferring and archiving images

-### Transfering single/multiple images to new server
+### Transferring single/multiple images to new server

 1. In the FOG web GUI, locate the image you are going to copy to a new server and document/screenshot the image settings
 2. Copy image you want from old to new server